Adding Markers (Delimited Text Files)

 ; TrackName: track name to be displayed on the plate.

-; TrackDescription: track description shared across maps in the MapSet.
+; TrackDescription: track description shared across all tracks with the same name in the MapSet.

 PrimaryMarkerNameType=FULL_NAME